michaelslook/qq/README.md

-# Node.js Vulnerable Demo
+# Python Vulnerable Demo

-This repo demonstrates known vulnerable dependencies and unsafe code for X-Ray SCA testing.
-DO NOT use in production.
+This repo demonstrates CVEs and command injection for X-Ray SCA testing.
+For demo use only.